mickgiles/homebridge-vesync/README.md

 - Danimal4326 / NorthernMan54  - Used [homebridge-ecoplug](https://github.com/NorthernMan54/homebridge-ecoplug) as a template for platform registration and required operations for on/off
 - dirwin517 / keatontaylor - Used [etekcity-smartplug](https://github.com/arupex/etekcity-smartplug) as a template for sending the commands to vesync to control the outlet
 - micktron - Updated api to version 2, added support for ESO15-TB
+- dotfortun3-code - change accessory name to vesync name when creating